archanaserver/react-messenger-app/README.md

 - Build a React Messenger App
 - Used server-less cloud functions to process each of the messages sent           q
-- Grabbed real-time dat abase        with Firebase’s Firestore
+- Grabbed real-time dat abase        with Firebaese’s Firestore
 - Deployed it with Firebase Hostin    g

 ## Live Demo